canjs/can-observe/doc/can-observe.md

 }
 ```

+## Extending can-observe with rich property behaviors

+Like [can-define.types.get#get_lastSetValue_resolve_value__ async getters], [can-define.types type coercion], [can-define-stream streams], etc from [can-define], can-observe supports a number of rich behaviors.
+However, rather than baking these behaviors into the library directly, can-observe provides mechanism to extend proxy-wrapped objects with custom rich behaviors.

+To that end, can-observe recognizes a `can.computedPropertyDefinitions` property: an object whose values are functions which return a single-value observable; getting or setting a key on the proxy-wrapped object that matches a key in the `can.computedPropertyDefinitions` object will use those observations.
+The first time one of these properties is accessed, the function is run, and the observation is cached, to be used for all future use on _that instance_.

+See [can-observe/defineProperty] for details about defining your own behaviors.

 ## Browser support

 can-observe uses the Proxy feature of JavaScript to observe arbitrary properties.
 Proxies are available in [all modern browsers](http://caniuse.com/#feat=proxy).